Gozu: Critical reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 72%, based on 57 reviews.
 Metacritic, which uses a weighted average, assigned the film has a score of 58 out of 100 based on 19 critics, indicating "Mixed or average reviews".
 In a review for The Washington Post, Michael O'Sullivan wrote that "Gozu makes little sense on paper.
 As a film, however, it somehow feels richly, hilariously real, even – at its most bizarre – familiar."
 Ty Burr of The Boston Globe called it "creatively unhinged" and referred to it as "not your average midnight movie but something more hermetic."
-Jay Boyar of the Orlando Sentinel also reviewed the film positively, writing that "there is something compelling about the way this film sneakily taps into our collective psychosexual fantasies."
+Jay Boyar of the Orlando Sentinel also opined that "there is something compelling about the way this film sneakily taps into our collective psychosexual fantasies."
+Dennis Lim of The Village Voice favorably wrote: "In place of Miike’s more familiar ultraviolence, the comparatively mild Gozu substitutes a simmering absurdism (enhanced by Koji Endo’s rumbling, dissonant score)."

 A. O. Scott of The New York Times wrote that "For Mr. Miike's fans, it will be an indispensable compendium of outtakes and sketches.
 For others, it will be a mystifying and provocative introduction to his unnerving, wanton and prodigious imagination."
 Stephen Hunter of The Washington Post wrote that the film "is not in line with [Miike's] best work".
 G. Allen Johnson of SFGate wrote that the film "is for Miike freaks only (and you know who you are).
 Everyone else: Stay far, far away."
 Jeff Shannon of The Seattle Times called the film "an undisciplined mess", writing that it "trades Lynch's nightmare logic for exasperating incoherence".